Plethysm Products, Element and Plus Constructions: Bimodules

 \begin{definition} With group actions, there is a distinction between left and right action.
 This carries over to groupoid and category actions.
-To avoid clashing with traditional notation, let $\boxdot$ denote the ``flipped'' version of the copower.
+To be consistent with traditional notation for right actions, let $\boxdot$ denote the ``flipped'' version of the copower.

 Define a \defn{right $\act$-action} in $\C$ to be a class of objects $\M = \{ M_X \}$ in $\C$ indexed by $\act$ and a family of morphisms $r_{Y,Z}: M_Y \boxdot \Hom(X, Y) \to M_X$ such that: \begin{enumerate} \item The action is compatible with composition: